FancyDucc/3D-Particle-System/docs/properties/basic-properties.md

 ---

 These are the basic properties you can tweak to get started with the 3D Particle Emitter.
-Experiment with different values and combinations to create unique effects tailored to your game.